Mastering the 90 Times Table: A practical guide

 -

 Use Mnemonics: Create memorable phrases or rhymes to associate with specific multiplication facts.
-For example, for 90 x 6 = 540, you might create a rhyme like "Ninety times six, a baker's quick fix!"
+As an example, for 90 x 6 = 540, you might create a rhyme like "Ninety times six, a baker's quick fix!"
 (Relating to 540 loaves of bread).
 The more creative and personal the mnemonic, the more effective it will be.

 -